cyrex562/imgui-rs/README.md

  - 2021/02/03 (1.81) - renamed ListBoxHeader(const char* label, ImVec2 size) to BeginListBox().
 Kept inline redirection function (will obsolete).
                      - removed ListBoxHeader(const char* label, int items_count, int height_in_items = -1) in favor of specifying size.
 Kept inline redirection function (will obsolete).
                      - renamed ListBoxFooter() to EndListBox().
 Kept inline redirection function (will obsolete).
  - 2021/01/26 (1.81) - removed ImGuiFreeType::BuildFontAtlas().
 Kept inline redirection function.
 Prefer using '#define IMGUI_ENABLE_FREETYPE', but there's a runtime selection path available too.
-The shared extra flags parameters (very rarely used) are now stored in ImFontAtlas::FontBuilderFlags.
+The shared extra flags parameters (very rarely used) are now stored in ImFontAtlas::font_builder_flags.
-                     - renamed ImFontConfig::RasterizerFlags (used by FreeType) to ImFontConfig::FontBuilderFlags.
+                     - renamed ImFontConfig::RasterizerFlags (used by FreeType) to ImFontConfig::font_builder_flags.
                      - renamed ImGuiFreeType::XXX flags to ImGuiFreeTypeBuilderFlags_XXX for consistency with other API.
  - 2020/10/12 (1.80) - removed redirecting functions/enums that were marked obsolete in 1.63 (August 2018):
                         - ImGui::IsItemDeactivatedAfterChange() -> use ImGui::IsItemDeactivatedAfterEdit().